Kwasiiii/SEI-Project-3-REACT-NODE/README.md

 After completing the back-end quite quick as a group. we decided to divide among ourselves when it came to front-end.
 Using CSS, SASS and Bootstrap to style our pages.
 One of my task was to style to  city card page which displays all the information about each city and the location of the cheapest pint.
 Using flexbox properties for positioning made the website responsive in a way where it scales good even on small screens.
 I had to incorporate mapbox map into one of our pages which adds a nice touch for branding.

  ## Wins & Blockers
- I found working as a part of a team very beneficial, collaborative work seemed to amp up my delivery and code quality to a whole nother level and the encouraging team spirit keep our collective work to a high standard.
+ I found working as a part of a team very beneficial, collaborative work seemed to amp up my delivery and code quality to a whole another level and the encouraging team spirit keep our collective work to a high standard.

 This was my first time working with Git as a member of a team so I had some teething problems with getting used to checking out and merging feature branches.
 Good communication was key to avoid major merge conflicts.